-“Kids love chickens for some reason,” says Jessica Striegle, executive director of the Northville Community Foundation, which runs the 85-acre nonprofit farm.
+“Kids love chickens for some reason,” says Jessica Striegle, the former executive director of the Northville Community Foundation, which runs the 85-acre nonprofit farm.
 “Most of them are excited.
 They wanna get up there and pet them.”

 “They love people,” Striegle says.
 “It’s great for kids to be able to interact with farm animals.”
 Visit in September, but know that October presents a prime time to reap the farm life benefits.

 From horse- and tractor-pulled hayrides, corn mazes, apple orchards and pumpkin patches to pastoral scenery complete with crisp air and leaves, southeast Michigan’s family-friendly farms welcome the season with enriching events – and a slower pace.

 “It’s nice to unplug,” says Debbie Cavallaro, the former supervisor at the Farm Center at Kensington Metropark in Milford.
 “Kids get to come out and enjoy nature and animals.
 I think that’s very grounding.”
 Not to mention, the weather is perfect this time of year.

 So why not savor some cider, delight in a rooster’s crow and pick out a pumpkin?
 “It’s smelling it, hearing it, getting the wheels turning,” Cavallaro says.
 “Enjoy it.
 Winter’s right around the corner!”

 Take a peek below to explore some of the fall farm fun in store in a few locations in Macomb, Oakland, Washtenaw and Wayne counties.